kcijezie/frontend-test/README.md

-Basement UI built using ReactJS, ExpressJS, and NodeJS v4.4.2
+Responsive Basement UI built using ReactJS, ExpressJS, and NodeJS v4.4.2
 ===

 Built using react components with CSS-in-JS for scalability, portability, extensibility.